PorterLu/rCore/README.md

 ## rCore record
-This is a repo for rCore records.
-Now, I have complete 8 chapters.
+rCore is a rv64 OS written in Rust.
+I have completed eight labs (Chinese blog in https://porterlu.github.io/tag/PYI5DtfFd/)